American Football Conference (AFC)

-The American Football Conference represents one half of the NFL, and is comprised of the AFC East, AFC North, AFC South, and AFC West.
-The AFC used to just be known as the American Football League before the AFL/NFL merger, but switched names in 1970.
+The American Football Conference represents one half of the NFL and comprises the AFC East, AFC North, AFC South, and AFC West divisions.
+The AFC is the counterpart to the NFL’s other conference, the National Football Conference (NFC).
+The AFC used to be known as the American Football League before the merger between the AFL and NFL but switched names in 1970.

 List of AFC Teams

 - Indianapolis Colts

 - New England Patriots

 - Kansas City Chiefs